 It is told that in the 1992 Cup their yacht used sails made from the precursor fiber which was the first step to the currently available commercial product.

-How Is Cuben Fiber Made?
+How Is Dyneema Fabric Made?

-Dyneema Composite Fabrics, or DCF, is a fabric that was previously known as Cuben Fiber.
+DCF is a fabric that was previously known as Cuben Fiber.
 It is constructed out of a grid of white Dyneema threads, which are then laminated to a thin transparent polyester membrane.

 The Dyneema fiber is used as it is up to 15 times stronger than steel on a weight for weight basis.
 The fabric also can float on water and is extremely durable and resistant to moisture, UV light, and chemicals.